fiberplane/fiberplane/fiberplane-ui/src/theme/README.md

 > [!important]
 > Figma has a limitation where it only returns the variables in your current
-> workspace.
-To make sure all defined variables are returned, make sure to
+> workspace when you only have read access to the project.
+To make sure all
-> follow step 1.
+> defined variables are returned, make sure to follow step 1.

 > [!important]
 > When updating the theme it's important you **always** update both the CSS and